 - The effects of irinotecan liposome injection on the developing human fetus are unknown.
 For this reason women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation and 4 months after completion of irinotecan liposome injection administration.
 Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.

-- Able to understand, and willing to sign, a written informed consent document.
+- A legal parent/guardian or patient must be able to understand, and willing to sign, a written informed consent and assent document, as appropriate.

 - Patients with metastatic disease, including leptomeningeal or subarachnoid disseminated disease.

 - Patients with tumor morphology or other imaging findings that predict poor coverage of the majority of the tumor including significant tumor volume outside the pons of presence of large cysts within the tumor that would prevent adequate tumor coverage by CED.
 Patients with concern for adequate tumor coverage based on tumor morphology should be discussed with the study chairs.